 Senior Vice President of Leadership and Team Intelligence, Cisco

 Ashley Goodall is an executive, leadership expert, and author, and has spent his career exploring large organizations from the inside.
 He looks for the lessons from the real world that help people and teams thrive, and that make work a more human place for all of the humans in it.

 The new approaches he has pioneered address everything from performance management, to feedback, to team activation technology, to real-time team intelligence, to social network mapping, to strengths-based leadership—and together these challenge much of the conventional wisdom of work today.

 Ashley is the co-author, with Marcus Buckingham, of Nine Lies About Work: A Freethinking Leader’s Guide to the Real World (Harvard Business Review Press, April 2019)—which was selected as the best management book of 2019 by Strategy + Business and one of Amazon’s best business and leadership books of 2019.
-He is also the author of two cover stories in the Harvard Business Review: The Feedback Fallacy, (March/April 2019)—which was Harvard Business Review’s most popular article of 2019—and Reinventing Performance Management, (April 2015).
+He is also the author of two cover stories in the Harvard Business Review: The Feedback Fallacy (March/April 2019)—which was Harvard Business Review’s most popular article of 2019—and Reinventing Performance Management (April 2015).